cecep31/nestbackend/api_doc.md

 ## Changelog

 ### Version 1.0.0
-- Initial API release
+- Initial API release built with NestJS
-- User authentication and management
+- User authentication with JWT and GitHub OAuth
+- User management with follow/unfollow functionality
-- Post creation and management
+- Post creation and management with image upload support
-- Comment system
+- Post like and bookmark system (replaces comment system)
-- Tag system
+- Tag system (read-only)
-- Workspace and page management
+- Workspace and page management for notes
-- User follow system
+- Chat system with conversation and message management
+- Writer profiles
 - Post view tracking
+- Rate limiting on sensitive endpoints
+- Server-Sent Events streaming for chat responses

+### Key Changes from Documentation
+- Authentication includes GitHub OAuth flow and refresh tokens
+- Comments replaced with like and bookmark functionality
+- Post creation supports multipart file uploads for images
+- Chat system added with streaming responses
+- Tags are currently read-only (GET only)
+- Workspaces and pages use integer IDs instead of UUIDs
+- WebSocket Gateway removed (no longer implemented)
+- Response format uses `metadata` instead of `meta` for pagination

 ---